my-org-hu/aks-secure-baseline/05-aks-cluster.md

 # Deploy the AKS Cluster

 Now that the [hub-spoke network is provisioned](./04-networking.md), the next step in the [AKS secure Baseline reference implementation](./) is deploying the AKS cluster and its adjacent Azure resources.
+We provide you two approaches to deploy AKS.
+For this workshop we will go with Option 1.
+You can try Option 2 for further study.

 ## Steps